Morphological Analysis

 The process of segmenting text into minimal meaningful units (morphemes) and assigning grammatical information.

-Morphological analysis is a foundational NLP technique that segments text into morphemes (the smallest meaningful units) and assigns grammatical information such as part of speech, reading, and base form.
-It is especially critical for languages like Japanese that lack spaces between words.
+Morphological analysis is a foundational NLP technique that segments text into morphemes (the smallest meaningful units) and assigns grammatical information such as part of speech, reading, base form, and conjugation.
+For languages like Japanese that lack spaces between words, it is an indispensable first step in text processing.